Analytic properties of approximate lattices: Affine isometric actions and -induction

 We then write $\rho = (\pi, b)$ and refer to $\pi$ and $b$ as the \emph{linear part} of $\rho$, respectively the \emph{cocycle} defined by $\rho$.
 For later use we record that if $b$ is a cocycle then $b(e) = 0$ (since $b(e) = b(e) + \pi(e) b(e) = 2b(e)$) and hence for all $g \in G$ we have

-i.e.
+i.e.,

 In the remainder of this article we will only consider uniformly convex Banach spaces.
-If $G$ is a topological group and $\pi: G \to O(E)$ is a homomorphism, then the action map $G \times E \to E$ is jointly continuous if and only if $\pi$ is weakly continuous (equivalently, strongly continuous) if and only if the orbit maps of $\pi$ are continuous (see e.g. \cite[Lemma 2.4]{BFGM}).
-In this case we call $\pi$ a \emph{continuous orthogonal representation}. \begin{definition} An affine isometric action $\rho = (\pi, b)$ of a topological group $g$ on a uniformly convex Banach space $E$ is called \emph{continuous} if $\pi$ is a continuous orthogonal representation and $b$ is a continuous cocycle. \end{definition} Given $1 < p < \infty$, we say that a Banach space $E$ is an \emph{$L^p$-space} if it is isometrically isomorphic to $L^p(Y, \mu)$ for some $\sigma$-finite Borel measure $\mu$ on a standard Borel space $Y$.
-In particular, this implies that $E$ is separable, and hence ${\rm Is}(E)$ and $O(E)$ are Polish groups with the topology of pointwise convergence (a.k.a. strong operator topology). \begin{definition} If $G$ is a lcsc group and $\rho = (\pi, b)$ is a continuous affine isometric action on an $L^p$-space, then we refer to $\rho$ as an \emph{affine $L^p$-action of $G$} and to $b$ as an \emph{$L^p$-cocycle} on $G$. \end{definition} Thus our affine actions will always implicitly assumed to be continuous.
-The following weakenings of the notion of a $L^p$-cocycle were introduced (in the case $p=2$) by Ozawa in his work on Property (TTT), respectively by Burger--Monod in their work on Property (TT).
-Here, $O(E)$ is equipped with the Borel structure associated with the strong (equivalently, the weak) operator topology. \begin{definition} Let $G$ be a lcsc group and $E$ be an $L^p$-space. \begin{enumerate}[(i)] \item Given a Borel map $\pi: G \to O(E)$ (not necessarily a homomorphism) we say that a Borel map $b: G \to E$ is a \emph{weak $L^p$-quasi-cocycle} (wq-$L^p$-cocycle for short) with respect to $\pi$ if
+If $G$ is a topological group and $\pi: G \to O(E)$ is a homomorphism, then the action map $G \times E \to E$ is jointly continuous if and only if $\pi$ is weakly continuous (equivalently, strongly continuous) if and only if the orbit maps of $\pi$ are continuous (as follows e.g. \cite[Lemma 2.4]{BFGM} since $E$ is uniformly convex and hence superreflexive).
+In this case we call $\pi$ a \emph{continuous orthogonal representation}. \begin{definition} An affine isometric action $\rho = (\pi, b)$ of a topological group $g$ on a uniformly convex Banach space $E$ is called \emph{continuous} if $\pi$ is a continuous orthogonal representation and $b$ is a continuous cocycle. \end{definition} From now on let $\mathcal E$ be a class of uniformly convex separable Banach spaces.
+In particular, given $1 < p < \infty$ we will be interested in the class of $L^p$-spaces, i.e.\ Banach spaces $E$ which are isometrically isomorphic to $L^p(Y, \mu)$ for some $\sigma$-finite Borel measure $\mu$ on a standard Borel space $Y$.
+We insist on separability in order to ensure that ${\rm Is}(E)$ and $O(E)$ are Polish groups with the topology of pointwise convergence (a.k.a. strong operator topology) for every $E \in \mathcal E$. \begin{definition} If $G$ is a lcsc group and $\rho = (\pi, b)$ is a continuous affine isometric action on some $E \in \mathcal E$, then we refer to $\rho$ as an \emph{affine $\mathcal E$-action of $G$} and to $b$ as an \emph{$\mathcal E$-cocycle} on $G$. \end{definition} If $\mathcal E$ is the class of all $L^p$-spaces we obtain in particular the notion of an affine $L^p$-action and $L^p$-cocycle.
+Note that our affine actions will always implicitly assumed to be continuous.

+For the class $\mathcal E = L^2$ of separable Hilbert spaces the following weakenings of the notion of an $L^2$-cocycle were introduced by Ozawa in his work on Property (TTT), respectively by Burger--Monod in their work on Property (TT).
+Here, given $E \in \mathcal E$, the group $O(E)$ is equipped with the Borel structure associated with the strong (equivalently, the weak) operator topology. \begin{definition} Let $G$ be a lcsc group and $E \in \mathcal E$.
+Let $\pi: G \to O(E)$ be a Borel map (not necessarily a homomorphism) and let $b: G \to E$ be a Borel map which is locally bounded in the sense that for every compact subset $K \subset E$,